This is article #12 out of 50 in The Startup Marketing Playbook.

 - Ensure that the host and guest speak loudly and with high energy

 - Ensure the webinar is being recorded (both audio and video)

 - Expect an average attendance rate of 50% of registrations

 9. Follow up with the recap and video recording

-After the webinar, you may follow up with specific attendees if you didn’t answer their question live.
-Additionally, send a blast email to all attendees and no-shows with the recap recording and a next step call-to-action, like downloading an additional piece of content or even exploring a demo of your product.
+After the webinar, follow up with specific attendees if you didn’t answer their questions live.
+Additionally, send a blast email to all attendees and no-shows with the recap recording and a next-step, perhaps downloading additional content or even a demo of your product.

 10. Measure and benchmark against other campaigns

 Webinars are a lot of work.
 As you begin hosting more, be sure to track metrics (registrations, attendance, MQL conversions) to see how effective a webinar campaign is in comparison to other mediums like written content.

 11. Define a webinar cadence

-Once you establish your webinar strategy, consider getting into a cadence of regularly scheduled webinars, as your audience begins to anticipate and look forward to them.
-A schedule of 1 webinar per month is an ambitious goal and great way to start.
+Once you establish your webinar strategy, consider offering monthly webinars as your audience begins to anticipate and look forward to them.